 International Liquid Crystal Society ILCS since he started working seriously with liquid crystals in 1998, and he has engaged actively in the society's activities.
 Between 2008 and 2015 he relaunched and managed the

-You can download a two-page
+You can download a three-page

 resumé for Jan Lagerwall here.